tikkanr1/Machine-Learning-and-Data-Science-projects/Weather_data/README.md

 **Goal**
-Predicting humidity using given weatherdata
+Predicting humidity using given weatherdata.

 **Approach**
-Predict humidity by minimizing dimensionality with PCA and using LinearRegression
+Predict humidity by minimizing dimensionality with PCA and using LinearRegression.

 **Results**
-The approach showed that using just half of the maximum number of principal components available gives decent results
+The approach showed that using just half of the maximum number of principal components available gives decent results.

 ![image](https://user-images.githubusercontent.com/67264647/109617093-a3217600-7b3e-11eb-943f-1466cb53c6bb.png)